 Wang Fu (Mimóza) Chinese Restaurant

 Selecting the winning combination from the hundred or so options can be overwhelming.
 The popular and safer choices for first-timers are the classic shaved mutton (a staple of hot pot), shrimp, squid, fish ball, different types of tofu, shiitake (or other types of mushroom), lotus root, napa cabbage, and bok choy.
-If you like to experiment, also get the pork blood, which goes well with the peanut-based dipping sauce.
+If you like offals, also get chicken gizzard, and pork blood, which goes well with the peanut-based dipping sauce.